-A communications campaign may be devised to create or change existing impression of the new system.
+A communications campaign may be devised to create or change the existing impression of the new system.
 This would be similar to any marketing campaign that associated particular imagery or messages with a feeling or impression.
 Over a period of repetition, the employees will start to associate positive impressions and key messages with the new system.
 Any tag-lines that are reinforced by manager briefings or town hall sessions would also act the reinforce the same messages.

-As a part of the training of the new system, it could be that other than learning the ins-and-outs of the operating the new system, that the employee needs to be more proactive to look at customer information so as to provide more value-add suggestions to the customer.
+As a part of the training of the new system, it could be that other than learning the ins and outs of the operating the new system, the employee needs to be more proactive in looking at customer information to provide more value-add suggestions to the customer.
 Practices during the session, with subsequent reinforcements by the team leader or manager would act to build the behaviour change.

-The trigger for new behaviours could be any acronyms, diagrams, tag lines or pictures created as a part of the campaign or training content.
+The trigger for new behaviours could be any acronyms, diagrams, tag lines, or pictures created as a part of the campaign or training content.
 It is however important that there is a period of reinforcement or else the behaviour may not occur.
-The reinforcement may take form in terms of manager support, communication messages, prizes, competitions and reporting on behaviour progress.
+The reinforcement may take form in terms of manager support, communication messages, prizes, competitions, and reporting on behaviour progress.

-This is why post-release embedment is so important as the embedment process focuses on constantly reinforcing the behaviour so that it becomes second-nature.
+This is why post-release embedment is so important as the embedment process focuses on constantly reinforcing the behaviour so that it becomes second nature.
 Without this, the newly acquired behaviour will not be sustained.
 This is like exercise.
 Exercising a few times and your body starting to get the drift of what to do is just the start of the change.
-Without a period of constant exercising it will not become a habit.
+Without a period of constant exercising, it will not become a habit.

-The other important cognitive behavioural approach of embedding new behaviour is ensuring adequate and effective social support.
-Whilst some employees may be quite self-sufficient and are able to resolve any system issues themselves.
-Others may require a lot more handholding.
-This is why it is critical that there are change champions in place who can coach and support employees to support the right behaviours and resolve any obstacles in adopting the new system fully.
+The other important cognitive behavioural approach to embedding new behaviour is ensuring adequate and effective social support.
+Some employees may be quite selfsufficient and are able to resolve any system issues themselves.
+Others may require a lot more hand-holding.
+This is why there must be change champions in place who can coach and support employees to support the right behaviours and resolve any obstacles in adopting the new system fully.